Intermarket OutlookAs of 06/28/2017

 But prices across the broad commodity complex are falling relative to bond prices (chart).
 A falling commodity-to-bond price ratio is deflationary and often precedes or coincides with lower interest rates.
 Lower rates in turn are usually supportive of stocks.Stocks, Bonds and Risk Appetite

 Looking in general at US large-cap stocks, near-term price action appears to be bullish.
-Long-term action is also bullish (chart).
+Mid-term action is bullish and long-term action is bullish (chart).